Table of Contents

 Definition: Limited time and resources can constrain the number and depth of tests that can be conducted.

 Example: A startup developing a mobile app may have a tight release schedule and a small testing team.
-As a result, they may not be able to conduct extensive testing, leaving room for undiscovered defects.
+As a result, they may not be able to conduct extensive automation testing services leaving room for undiscovered defects.

 Statistics: In a survey by the World Quality Report, 39% of respondents cited insufficient time and resources as a significant challenge in software testing.
 [Source: World Quality Report 2020-21]